iclc/iclc-templates/2023/video_gallery/markdown/video_document.md

-# ICLC 2023 - Video Documents
+# ICLC 2023 - Proposal for Video Document

 Submission in proposal of a piece to be included in the Video Gallery presentation category.